jerdog/auth0-blog/_posts/2018-09-14-what-facebook-disinformation-scandal-means-for-your-company.markdown

 {% include tweet_quote.html quote_text="Creating or outsourcing tools like Auth0 Lock for rapidly pulling and storing current user data, and features like social login will help secure your company at its foundation so that you can grow." %}

-## Use Identity-Management Tools to Stop Bad Behavior at the Source
+## Use Identity Management Tools to Stop Bad Behavior at the Source

 As your company grows, it's a blessing to bring on more users — whether new customers, freelancers, consultants or employees.
 But it can quickly become a curse if you don't implement strong practices for monitoring them.